diegovalle/rsinaica/README.md

 <img src="vignettes/header.png" width="100%" />

 Easy-to-use functions for downloading air quality data from the Mexican National Air Quality Information System (SINAICA).
-With this R package you can download pollution and meteorological parametrs from the more than a 150 monitoring stations located throughout Mexico.
+With this R package you can download pollution and meteorological parametrs from the more than a hundred monitoring stations located throughout Mexico.
 The package allows you to query for crude real-time air quality data, validated data, or manually collected data.

 Installation
 ------------